syntasso/kratix-docs/docs/main/08-troubleshooting.md

      kubectl -n kratix-platform-system logs <pod-name> -c manager
      ```

-1. Is the system at the Destination healthy and able to accept the document?
+1. Check the system reconciling the Destination is healthy (e.g. Flux/Argo)
    - Check the Destination is healthy and able to accept the document.
 For
      example a Destination that is a Kubernetes cluster should have a
      healthy GitOps installation that can successfully pull from the Destination